Trump vows rapid increase in tariffs on Mexico unless illegal immigration ends

 Shares in Toyota Motor Corp, Nissan Motor Co and Honda Motor Co all fell around 3% or more, while Mazda Motor Co fell nearly 7%.
 All four automakers operate vehicle assembly plants in Mexico.

-U.S. officials say the immigration system is being overwhelmed by thousands of migrants, many who turn themselves into border officials to claim asylum in the United States.
+U.S. officials say the immigration system is being overwhelmed by thousands of migrants, many of whom turn themselves into border officials to claim asylum in the United States.
 Border facilities are straining to handle large numbers of people and many children.

-Reporting by Steve Holland, Eric Beech and Mohammed Zargham; additional reporting by Mica Rosenberg in New York and Noe Torres in Mexico City; Editing by Cynthia Osterman and Grant McCool
+Reporting by Steve Holland, Eric Beech and Mohammed Zargham; additional reporting by Mica Rosenberg in New York and Noe Torres in Mexico City; Editing by Grant McCool and Clarence Fernandez